SAP-docs/contribution-guidelines/docs/contributing.md

 ![Content contribution link](assets/content-contribution-link.png)

 If you're already familiar with pull request based collaboration on GitHub, then this process will be familiar to you.
-If not, don't worry, it's straightforward, and the GitHub workflow infrastructure, combined with how we use it for collaboration on SAP documentation, will make the process easy for you to follow.
+If not, don't worry, it's straightforward, and the GitHub workflow infrastructure, combined with how we use it for collaboration on SAP documentation, makes the process easy for you to follow.

-Briefly, here's what a typical pull request based content contribution workflow will entail.
-Note that you start out on the SAP Help Portal, but are taken to the corresponding SAP documentation repository, within the [SAP-docs][sap-docs-org] organization on GitHub, where most of the collaboration workflow steps will take place.
+Briefly, here's what a typical pull request based content contribution workflow entails.
+Note that you start out on the SAP Help Portal, but are taken to the corresponding SAP documentation repository, within the [SAP-docs][sap-docs-org] organization on GitHub, where most of the collaboration workflow steps take place.
 Note also that some details have been omitted here for brevity but you can find those details in [How to contribute content](content-contribution/README.md).

 **In the SAP Help Portal**